CallumMoss/Gambit-Chess-Engine/diary.md

+11/11/2024 - 12/11/2024
+Lots of work.
+Fixing various move gen issues and testing with perft.

 09/11/2024 - 10/11/2024
 Major Revisions: Updated things to work with Moves instead of u64s.
 Made a search and eval function with copy make move